chumvan/chumvan.github.io.v1/content/posts/cv.md

 ### Fundamental knowledge in Cloud
 - AWS: S3 | IoTCore | Lambda | DynamoDB
+- OpenStack
 - Azure: Basic training | ML Lab
+- Infrastructure as Code with Terraform and Ansible

+### AI/ML hands-on
-- AI/ML: sklearn, keras, pytorch, tensorflow
+- sklearn, keras, pytorch, tensorflow
+- gpt API
+- huggingface

 ### DevOps
 - Virtualization with Vagrant and Multipass
-- Tools and Platforms: Github | Gitlab | Jfrog
+- Tools and Platforms: GitHub | GitLab | Jfrog
-- GitActions and Ansible for CI/CD
+- GitActions for CI/CD
 - Applying containerization and orchestration using Docker and Kubernetes
 - Services and applications for higher productivity as Heroku
 - Monitoring system with Prometheus